nickrallison/obs-std/test_vaults/reference_linked_noself/domain_name_system.md

 1. The user's device sends a DNS query to a recursive resolver, requesting the [[IP Address|IP address]] for a specific domain name.

-2. The recursive resolver checks its cache to see if it has the [[IP Address|IP address]] for the requested domain name.
+2. The recursive resolver checks its [[caching.md|cache]] to see if it has the [[IP Address|IP address]] for the requested domain name.
 If not, it starts the resolution process.

 3. The recursive resolver sends a query to the root servers, asking for the authoritative server for the TLD of the requested domain name.